noi-techpark/bdp-core/tools/README.md

 # BIG DATA PLATFORM - Schema Generator

-Generate a schema dump of all entities inside a given path and write it into a file and to stdout.
+Generate a schema dump of all entities inside a given path and write it into a file.

+## Short version
+To generate a new schema, execute the shell script `bdp-sqldump.sh`.

+## Detailed version

+This chapter is about the Java tool itself, the shell script above simplifies these steps.

-The output patterns are defined inside the implicit naming strategy class.
+The output patterns, that define how identifiers are written, are defined inside the implicit naming strategy class.

-For details see code comments.
+For example, any unique constraint starts with `uc_` and contains the current table and used columns, all lower case with underscores.
+For more details see code comments.

-## Compilation:
+### Compilation:
   `mvn clean package`

-## Example execution:
+### Example execution:
 Dump BDP/dal entity classes:
 ```
     java -cp '../dto/target/dto-2.0.0.jar:../dal/target/dal-2.0.0.jar:target/schemagenerator-1.0.0.jar' \